skinny97214/TheHeretic/_posts/2013-03-28-its-all-there-waiting-for-you.md

 ---
 Sometime in late autumn last year Daniel Epstein, founder of the Unreasonable Institute, called and told me that he planned to put a bunch of startups on a cruise ship, sail them around the world for 100+ days, visit 20+ countries, get a roster of world-class mentors join the tour and help the participating entrepreneurs build social good companies which change the lives of millions.
 And so [Unreasonable at Sea](http://unreasonableatsea.com/) was born.

 Sounds completely crazy?
 Yes!
 And yet – totally doable.
 What I didn't realize at the time was that Daniel simply piggybacked on [Semester at Sea](http://www.semesteratsea.org/), which solved most of the logistical challenges for him.
-He had the scaffolding in place…
+He had the scaffolding in place… Which allowed him in turn to create one of the most inspired entrepreneurship programs I have ever seen.

 Reflecting on this incredible story made me realize that we have most of the scaffolding for whatever we want to do already there.